300481/300481.de/content/_index.md

 The tools I use are the current state of the art.

-This is my "game" while others play games.
+This is my favorite "game".